Mill Valley, California: Neighborhoods and unincorporated areas

 Strawberry is an unincorporated census-designated place to the east of the City of Mill Valley.
 The other CDP with a Mill Valley mailing address is Tamalpais-Homestead Valley.
 Smaller unincorporated areas include Alto and Almonte.
 Muir Beach is in the Mill Valley School District, but it is in the Sausalito mailing area.

 Neighborhoods in the Mill Valley area:

 City recreational parks

 Mill Valley maintains many recreational parks which often contain playgrounds, wooded trails and other designated areas specifically designed for playing various sports.
-Dogs are required to be on leashes in all but one of these parks, which is specifically designated a dog park to allow the option of off-leash exercise.